Macular degeneration is an eye disorder that slowly destroys sharp, central vision. This makes it difficult to see fine details and read.

 If you have advanced or severe dry AMD, no treatment can restore your vision.

 The combination is often called the "AREDS" formula.
-The recommended supplements contain:
+The supplements contain:

 Only take this vitamin combination if your doctor recommends it.
 Make sure your doctor knows about any other vitamins or supplements you are taking.
-Smokers should NOT use this treatment.
+Smokers should not use this supplement.

-AREDS may also benefit you if you have a a family history and risk factors for AMD.
+AREDS may also benefit you if you have a family history and risk factors for AMD.

 The supplements lutein and zeaxanthin may also be helpful, although they are not part of the AREDS formula.

 If you have wet AMD, your doctor may recommend:

 Low-vision aids (such as special lenses) and therapy can help you use the vision that you have more effectively, and improve your quality of life.